bxparks/AceRoutine/README.md

 the coroutine at the beginning of the scheduling list, so the ordering may become mixed up over time if these functions are used.

+#### Manual Scheduling or the CoroutineScheduler

+Manual scheduling has the smallest overhead for context switching between coroutines.
+But it is not possible to suspend and resume a coroutine.

+The `CoroutineScheduler` is easier to use because it automatically keeps track of all coroutines defined by the `COROUTINE()` macro.
+It allows coroutines to be suspended and resumed (see below).
+However, there is a small overhead in switching between coroutines because the scheduler needs to walk down the list of active coroutines to find the next one.

+If performance is not critical, then using the `CoroutineScheduler` is probably the most convenient.

 ### Suspend and Resume

 The `Coroutine::suspend()` and `Coroutine::resume()` methods are available